PalaashAgrawal/allmond/model/README.md

     - For any huggingface model, you only have to create a wrapper in `huggingface_wrappers.py` under the `HF_base` class.
 Simply return the huggingface model with a config dict (which are stored as attributes in the GPT class).
     - (In progress), I'm adding model support slowly, but you can always create your own custom model definition

+### DevLogs

+- I decided to move the tokenizer to model submodule (from the data submodule).
+This decision stems from the following
+    - For huggingface based models, each model comes with a (potentially) unique tokenizer.
+So for a developer who wishes to add a new model's support in `huggingface_wrappers`, they should be able to define all the related dependencies (model params, configs AND tokenizer) in a single script.
+They shouldn't have to jump between scripts.
+    - This means that in your main script, you pass a tokenizer as `model.tokenizer` instead of a custom defined tokenizer.
+    - By default (a standard GPT architecture) will use a TikToken Tokenizer.
+You can define which model's tokenizer you wish to use (as supported by TikToken)
+    - TODO: create functionality for custom tokenizer, even for default GPT based architectures.